Searching for online coupons is no fun. It is a tiring and frustrating process. Honey solves this customer problem.

 What is Honey?

-Honey is a browser extension that helps customers find online coupons.
-Honey makes its revenue from the commission made by user transactions with more than 30,000 partnering retailers, including clothing, food delivery, and travel retailers.
+Honey, a popular browser extension helps customers locate online coupons.
+Most of its revenue comes from commissions on user transactions.
+Honey has partnerships with over 30,000 clothing, food delivery, and travel retailers.

-Honey Science Corp., which operates the Honey browser extension, is based out of Los Angeles, California, and is a PayPal subsidiary.
+The Honey browser extension is operated by Honey Science Corp., which is based out of Los Angeles, California, and is a PayPal subsidiary.

 So how does Honey work and how does Honey make money?